nuuuwan/infographics/README.md

 ## Setup and Install

 ```
-pip install cartogram-nuuuwan
+pip install infographics-nuuuwan
 ```

-*The source code for this library can be found at https://github.com/nuuuwan/cartogram.*
+*The source code for this library can be found at https://github.com/nuuuwan/infographics.*